instaloader/instaloader/docs/basic-usage.rst

    instaloader --login=your_username

-Then use the same parameter in your cronjob to load the session and download the given targets::
+Then use the same username in your cronjob to load the session and download the given targets::

-   instaloader --login=your_username --quiet <target> [...]
+   instaloader --login=your_username --quiet target [...]

 Instaloader saves the session file to ``~/.config/instaloader/session-YOUR-USERNAME``.
 See